 Q. 5 How are loans and advances added to an organisation’s balance sheet?

 Ans: Loans and advances are typically recorded as liabilities on a company’s balance sheet.

-Ans: There are various types of loans and advances for financing a variety of projects.
-The most common type of loan is a traditional bank loan, which can be used for many purposes.
+Ans: There are various types of loans and advances that can finance a variety of projects.
+The most common type of loan is a traditional bank loan, which you can use for many purposes.
 Other loans include lines of credit, merchant cash advances, and short-term loans.

 Q. 7 Are there any loans for individuals?

 Ans: There are a variety of loans individuals can take out to satisfy their requirements, including personal loans, home loans, vehicle loans, gold loans, and education loans.